 Tue Feb 28, 2012 2:23 pm Post subject:

 Our friends of MainTitles.Net were at the Ubeda festival last year and met Bear.
 They gave him a MainTitles kazoo and make him honorary member for this festival.

 He replied he would use it somewhere in the Walking Dead Season 2 score.
 Here he is talking about that.

 (Those who whent to the World Soundtracks Awards last year, maybe will recognize some of the Maintitles members you se in this video) _________________ That's the beauty of music.
 They can't take that away from you.
 (Andy Dufresne)

 They include this, "Kara Remembers" played on 5 disk drives.

 There's an acapella version of "All Along the Watchtower" which also impresses, though that wasn't in the book.
 I myself own a copy of the piano book.
 I've faked my way through a couple of the selections.
-Suffice to say my playing is not what it was 15 years ago. _________________ My latest obsession: My new baby, Zoltan.
+Suffice to say my playing is not what it was 15 years ago. _________________ My latest obsession: Can fashion be eco-conscious?

 And you can hear this piano album on AFM _________________ There is no problem that can't be solve without any solution